afrind/partial-post-replay/draft-frindell-httpbis-partial-post-replay.md

 # Existing Solutions

-There are several existing solutions to handling requests while draining trafficfrom a web server, but each has drawbacks that Partial POST Replay does not.
+There are several existing solutions to handling requests while draining traffic from a web server, but each has drawbacks that Partial POST Replay does not.

 ## Drain Timeout

 When servers stop accepting new connections, they often set a timeout during which existing requests can continue processing.
-At the end of the timeout, the server will abort any unfinished requsts.
+At the end of the timeout, the server will abort any unfinished requests.
 During this phase, the server is not operating at full capacity, and requests that exceed the timeout are still terminated with error.